-Despite the ongoing & continued situation in the economy caused by the Covid-19 pandemic, the corporate banking portfolio is continuing to operate in a confident manner, and is showing positive business signs through its operations.
-The corporate banking portfolio achieved a gross decrease of 16% in regard to 2021 as one of the reasons is change in the regulation that out of total capital calculation vs large loans - above 10 % of guaranteed capital, hybrid instruments are excluded.
+Despite the situation in the economy caused by the raising inflation and the war in Ukraine, the corporate banking portfolio is continuing to operate in a confident manner, and is showing positive business signs through its operations.
+The corporate banking portfolio achieved a gross decrease of 13,6% in regard to the previous year where the gross decrease was 16,2%.

-Also, continuous workout actions vs NPL loans shows further decrease in the NPL loans by 33%.
-The vast majority (around 80%) of the NPL exposure concerns going concern clients that regularly repay their obligations.
+Also, continuous workout actions vs NPL loans shows further decrease in the NPL loans by.
+The vast majority of the NPL exposure concerns going concern clients that regularly repay their obligations.